Freddsle/BI_2021_Python/python_homework/virtual_environment_research_hw/README.md

 # if you install it not from main or master, change branch
 git checkout with_requirements

+# install wheel to correct work of pip
+pip install wheel==0.37.0

 # Install requirements
 pip install -r ./requirements.txt
 ```